Royal British Legion Employment Grants

 Submitting an employment grant application is a major undertaking and it’s crucial to submit a strong proposal to allow the funding agency to scrutinise your application without having to request further information, which can delay the processing of your application.
 You’ll need to submit written evidence to show that a grant will assist you into sustainable employment, retain your job or help with career progression.
 Therefore, to improve your chance of success, your Employment Advisor will ask you to supply:

-- Course leaflet, details and web links to course information.
-You’ll need two competitive quotes for the course and any associated costs i.e. accommodation, travel etc.
+- You’ll need two competitive quotes for the course including the company address and BACS details for the course and any associated costs i.e. accommodation, travel etc.

 - The research you’ve done to identify jobs you could apply for if you had the qualification.